-There are many legislative issues that impact the work we do.
-Here are some of our top-line policy areas that impact our Food Bank, our agencies, and our neighbors:
+There are many legislative issues that impact hunger.
+Some of our top-line policy areas that impact our neighbors, our agencies, and our Food Bank include:

 The Supplemental Assistance Nutrition Program (SNAP, formerly known as “food stamps”) is the first line of public policy defense against food insecurity.
 It is the largest anti-hunger program in the United States, allowing over 40 million people to purchase healthy and nutritious groceries in times of need.
 It helps feed some of our most vulnerable communities, including children, seniors, and individuals with disabilities.
 SNAP is proven to be highly effective in reducing food insecurity, pulling people above the poverty line, and stimulating our nation’s economy.
 To learn more about SNAP, click here.
 Because SNAP is a federal program administered by the states, we work with both federal and state legislators to strengthen SNAP and advocate for rules and regulations that are effective, efficient, and equitable for our neighbors.